-Understand the many solutions in place around you and how they, at their root, are derived; transmuting negative experiences into positive.
+Understand the many solutions in place around you and how they, at their root, are derived; transmuting negative experiences into positive ones.

 Look around in your garden at the fruit vegetables and flowers and try to reason out the method in which they draw out the nourishment from the soul of the earth to create their products.

 When it thunders, or lightning strikes, try to understand the physics as to why these phenomena naturally occur.